Use the Collection Runner from the Postman VS Code extension

 View run history

-You can also view the run history for your collection, including collections you ran using the Collection Runner and the Postman CLI.
+You can view the run history for your collection, including collections you ran, using the Collection Runner and the Postman CLI.

 Select a collection or folder, then select the Runs tab.
-You can filter your run history by the number of collection runs to view, users who ran the collection, the test status of the collection runs, and the source of the collection run.
+You can filter your run history by the number of collection runs to view, by users, the test status of the collection runs, and the source of the collection run.

 To return to the results of the collection run, hover over a collection run and click Report icon View Report.